Priorities

 Even if we temporarily assume Juan’s claim above that Godot’s rendering can be easily modified from the source code due to its “relatively simple renderer,” the truth remains that Godot introduces unresolved technical debt for those who decide to adopt it for their projects.
 This technical debt becomes the responsibility of companies to address on their own, rather than being resolved by Godot from the start.

 A notable example is the experience of Blind Squirrel Entertainment in developing Sega’s Sonic Colors Ultimate, where they opted to use a customized fork or subset of the Godot Engine codebase.
-As it turned out, this custom implementation actually suffered from numerous rendering bugs in production6 7:
+As it turned out, this custom implementation suffered from severe rendering bugs in production7 8:

-Typically, resolving technical contradictions as mentioned above leads to innovation8.
-However, in the case of Godot, these unresolved contradictions do not stem from technical aspects but rather arise from inadequate project management and false expectations proliferated by both Godot’s leadership and Godot believers.
+Typically, resolving technical contradictions as mentioned above leads to innovation9.
+However, in the case of Godot, these unresolved contradictions do not stem from technical aspects but rather arise from inadequate project management and false expectations proliferated by both Godot’s leadership and Godot believers10:

-Unfortunately, it appears that those who have already been allured by Godot’s false promises and/or hopes tend to either ignore or suppress doubts regarding its true capabilities.
-In other words, when people describe Godot as “amazing,” it may be more a result of wishful thinking rather than a true reflection of reality.
-In fact, it could be a combination of both wishful thinking and reality, which contributes to the captivating nature of participating in the Godot community.
-This ambivalence of Godot is very reminiscent to gambling, as covered in previous chapters.
-A software engineer with experience in the AAA industry summarizes this issue9:
+Those who have already been seduced by Godot’s false promises and/or hopes tend to either ignore or suppress doubts about its true capabilities.
+In other words, when some people describe Godot as amazing, it may be the result of wishful thinking rather than a reflection of reality, or the supposed simplicity of the engine may overshadow any other negative aspects of Godot in the eyes of hobbyists, but not professionals.
+In fact, it may be a combination of these factors that reflects Godot’s nature.
+A software engineer with experience in the AAA industry sums up this issue11:

 These findings, combined with the general messaging of “we’re an engine made for our users and contributors, not an engine made for our own goals” (paraphrased heavily), gives me the impression that there is no plan [emphasis mine].
 Godot will have the features people decide to build for themselves, or the features that lots of people ask for, on some sort of timeline.
 And even if you make a feature, there’s no guarantee [emphasis mine] it will get merged, even if it is highly upvoted.
 This doesn’t have to be a bad thing, but it does mean you can’t expect from Godot the sort of steady, planned, expected updates you can expect from a professional software company.

-Furthermore, there is no guarantee of any decisions being made in Godot, as you will learn in later chapters, like the Community-Driven one.
+Furthermore, there is no guarantee of any decisions being made in Godot, as you will learn in later chapters, like whether Godot is community-driven or not.
 Godot’s absence of a plan is not attributed to its FOSS nature, but rather to preserve ambiguity in feature prioritization, driven by the hidden agenda of the lead developer.
 Because Juan Linietsky wields significant influence over contributors, they often find themselves adapting to Juan’s shifting goals.
 While outsiders may occasionally observe this dynamic, contributors often remain oblivious to such influence.

 References